mxomasuku/blog_portfolio/content/blog/firebase-auth-session-cookies.md

 ## Problem: ID Tokens Expire in 1 Hour

 The token returned by Firebase is short-lived — about 1 hour.
-It’s designed for frontend use where the SDK auto-refreshes it.
+It's designed for frontend use where the SDK auto-refreshes it.
 But on the server, you're not doing that.

 You don't want to rely on storing refresh tokens or forcing re-auth every hour.

 ---

-## ✅ Solution: Server-Created Session Cookies
+## Solution: Server-Created Session Cookies

 This is where **Firebase Admin SDK** shines.
 You can turn the 1-hour token into a **secure, long-lasting cookie** that: